railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_delivery_date.rst

 Thanks to this module, you will be able to calculate a planning of the stock for a product.

 Planned dates on a packing order are put in each stock move line.
-If you have a packing order containing several products not all of the lines necessarily need to be delivered the same day.
+If you have a packing order containing several products, not all of the lines necessarily need to be delivered the same day.
 The minimum and maximum dates in a packing order show the earliest and latest dates on the stock move lines for the packing.